 In 2013, cast and crew including Omri Katz, Thora Birch, Kathy Najimy, Vinessa Shaw and Doug Jones reunited for a special 20th anniversary panel discussion.

-In 2018, the cast once again reunited for the all-star 90-minute “Hocus Pocus” 25th Anniversary Halloween Bash at the iconic Hollywood Forever Cemetery which was recorded for a special set to air on Oct.
-20 on ABC Spark in Canada.
+In 2018, the cast once again reunited for the all-star 90-minute “Hocus Pocus” 25th Anniversary Halloween Bash at the iconic Hollywood Forever Cemetery which was recorded for a TV special.